What Is Product Branding and How to Implement It

 Now that you have the fundamentals down of what your product is, the value it adds to the market, and who you intend to use it, you can start getting into storyteller mode.
 Your product story will probably sound quite different from the fairy tales of your childhood, but the goal of evoking a specific emotional response should remain the same.
 The following steps will walk you through how to translate your product’s identity into every component of its physical branding in order to produce a cohesive narrative.
 Once upon a time…

 2. Choose your fonts.
 It’s not just what you say, it’s how you say it.
 That goes for writing, too.
-Your font choice plays two powerful roles in communicating your story.
+Your typography choice plays two powerful roles in communicating your story.
 First, it literally makes your marketing materials possible to read.
 For instance, when you’re designing your website, sans serif fonts are the easiest on the eyes when displayed on a screen.
 And while we understand how browsing through all the delicious fonts in the Wix Editor is a bit like walking into an ice cream shop, we’re going to have to cut you off at a firm three flavors tops.
 Any more and it will interfere with viewers ability to visually digest all of your hard work.
 Finally, your fonts are yet another method you can use to stay in line with your product’s tone.

 Maintaining a consistent product identity